yonahcodes/CS50x/week2_arrays/section2.md

 # CS50 Section 2 - Arrays
-Welcome to my personal notes of CS50's second section!
-The goal of sections is to help us bridge the gap between lectures and problem sets.

-In the previous week, we learned about **C** programming language.
-This week, we are going to take a deeper look at additional building-blocks that will support our understanding of **C**.
-We will learn about compiling, arrays, strings and command-line arguments.<br><br>

 ## Compilation
 Converting the *source code* written in **C** to *machine code* the computer understands.